Cayman Islands dollar

 The Cayman Islands Dollar (currency code KYD) is the currency of the Cayman Islands.
 It is abbreviated with the dollar sign $, or alternatively CI$ to distinguish it from other dollar-denominated currencies.
 It is subdivided into 100 cents.

+The Cayman Islands dollar has been pegged to the United States dollar at 1 Cayman Islands dollar = 1.2 U.S. dollars since 1 April 1974.

 History

 The Cayman Islands dollar was introduced in 1972 (10 years after separation from the Colony of Jamaica), replacing the Jamaican dollar at par.
-Jamaican currency and Cayman Islands dollars both remained legal tender until 1 August 1972, when Jamaican currency ceased to be legal tender.
+Jamaican currency and Cayman Islands dollars both remained legal tender until 31 August 1972, when Jamaican currency ceased to be legal tender.
 The Cayman Islands dollar has been pegged to the United States dollar at 1 Cayman Islands dollar = 1.2 U.S. dollars since 1 April 1974, when the Currency Law of 1974 was enacted.
 In 1983, the 1974 law was repealed and replaced by the Currency Law Revised, which itself was replaced in 1997 by section 22 of the Monetary Authority Law.
 Under section 22 of the 2013 revision of the Monetary Authority Law, the value of the Cayman dollar in United States Dollars is determined by the Governor.
+In February 2023, it was reported that the Monetary Authority was seeking public input for a new set of coin and banknote designs, which will feature King Charles III.
+Following the completion of this process, the Monetary Authority will authorise production of the new designs, then gradually phase them into circulation.